-Sanofi will make clinical trial data and full CSRs available from studies sponsored by Sanofi group of companies1, except Sanofi Pasteur, submitted to the US and EU regulatory agencies and where the product will be approved by both agencies on or after January 1, 2014.
+Sanofi will make clinical trial data and full CSRs available from studies sponsored by a Sanofi Company except Sanofi Pasteur, submitted to the US and EU regulatory agencies and where the product will be approved by both agencies on or after January 1, 2014.
 We will also make available trial data and full CSRs from vaccine studies sponsored by Sanofi Pasteur, submitted either to the US or EU regulatory agencies and where the product will be approved by either agency on or after January 1, 2014.
-For all trials conducted by the Sanofi group of companies, the requested trials must also have been accepted for publication.
+For all trials conducted by the Sanofi's Companies, the requested trials must also have been accepted for publication.

 Sanofi is pleased to be participating in a multi-company portal for the requesting and sharing of our clinical trial data.
 We believe this will provide an efficient means of requesting data from a number of companies through a single portal.
 A link to the data sharing portal will be available on January 1, 2014.